 Learn more about frosting cakes and cupcakes in my piping tips 101 post.

-Welcome back to the Monthly Baking Challenge.
+Welcome back to Sally’s Baking Challenge.
 And thanks for checking in on a weekend!
 I didn’t want to break from posting the challenge recipes on the 1st of every month.
 And no April fools jokes today, but I certainly laugh every time I hear my voice on a recording or video.
 Can you listen/watch yourself talk?
 It’s definitely a weird torture unlike any other.
 (Video is below!)

 We’re not exactly focusing on a recipe for the challenge this month.
 Rather, a decorating technique that looks super fancy and beautiful but is secretly SO UNBELIEVABLY EASY.
 I’m actually shouting that because this is the easiest way to pipe frosting on cupcakes!
 We’ll be working on two-toned frosting roses using my basic vanilla frosting recipe.